Loreley

 What’s the best time to visit?

-The best times to visit are during spring and fall when the weather is mild and the landscape is particularly vibrant.
+The best times to visit are during spring and early autumn when the weather is mild and crowds are smaller.

 Is it wheelchair accessible?